 Veterinarian Education Statistics

 Becoming a vet isn’t easy.
 You’ll need around four years at college or university to get your Bachelor’s degree.
-Then, you might get a Master’s for another year or two.
+Then, you’ll have to spend four more years in veterinary medical school to earn a D.V.M. degree.
 Not to mention the insanely high student debt you’ll gather during this time.

 Being a veterinarian is a noble profession, and while it’s incredibly stressful, it’s also rewarding.